How to Start a Corporation in Maine

 1. Maine naming guidelines:

-- Your name cannot promote abusive or unlawful activity.
+- Corporations are not allowed to choose a name that promotes abusive or unlawful activity.

-- You must get approval from the Maine Bureau of Financial Institutions to include any of the following words in your name:
+- Approval from the Maine Bureau of Financial Institutions is necessary to use any of the following words in your name:

 Read the Maine state statute regarding corporation naming guidelines for more information.